 The conceptual focus of this course is the nursing process with emphasis on clinical thinking and health assessment of individuals and families across the lifespan.
 Concepts of physical, psychosocial, spiritual, cultural, familial and environmental assessments will be examined.
 Emphasis is placed on health beliefs of clients and families and factors that affect health promotion practices.
-Prerequisites: NURS 150, 152, 170, 172, BIOL 224.
-Co-requisite: NURS 252, BIOL 251, 261, PSY 260.
-Offered fall annually and as needed

-NURS 252 Health Assessment Across the Lifespan Clinical Laboratory 1.00

-This course provides students with the opportunity to demonstrate a systematic assessment of individuals and families across the lifespan.
+Prerequisites: NURS 150, 152, 160, 170, 172.
+Co-requisite: NURS 252.
+Offered fall annually and as needed. - NURS 252 Health Assessment Across the Lifespan Clinical Laboratory 1.00 This course provides students with the opportunity to demonstrate a systematic assessment of individuals and families across the lifespan.
 Students will demonstrate physical, psychosocial, spiritual, cultural, familial, and environmental assessment.
 Students will identify variations from normal assessment findings.
 Students will identify factors that affect health promotion practices.
-Prerequisite: NURS 150; 152; 160; 170; 172; 180; BIOL 251; 252; 261; 262.
-Co-requisite: NURS 250; 260.
-Pre or Co-requisite: PSY 260.
-Fall annually and as needed.
+Prerequisite: NURS 150, 152, 160, 170, and 172.
+Co-requisite: NURS 250.
+Offered fall annually and as needed.
+NURS 270 Pharmacotherapeutics 3.00 - NURS 270 Pharmacotherapeutics 3.00 Pharmacotherapeutic aspects of nursing care are introduced and substantiated by evidence based findings to promote health.
+Emphasis is placed on the use of the nursing process in safe administration of medications and patient education.
+The impact of technology and economic forces as well as collaboration with the health care team will be discussed.